ayaanatifcodes/cosmoyage-night-watch/README.md

 ## Part of Cosmoyage

-NightWatch is built as a standalone API but is intended to serve as the live conditions and light pollution layer inside Cosmoyage, a broader platform for amateur astronomy in Pakistan.
-It is built on prior dark sky mapping work covering Pakistani observing sites.
+NightWatch is built as a standalone API but is intended to serve as the live conditions and light pollution layer inside Cosmoyage, a broader platform for amateur astronomy in not only Pakistan but around the world.

 ---